-Rowan Blanchard Chopped Her Hair into a Chic, Effortless Bob
+Rowan Blanchard Just Got a Cute New Bob

 Rowan Blanchard is ringing in fall with a fresh haircut.
 The 15-year-old actress recently chopped 12 inches off her hair, and the result is an adorable shaggy bob.
-Blanchard’s hairstylist Laurie Heaps (who has also worked on the heads of stars like Sabrina Carpenter and Danielle Fishel) showed off the new ‘do on Instagram on Thursday.
+Blanchard’s hairstylist, Laurie Heaps (who has also worked on the heads of stars like Sabrina Carpenter and Danielle Fishel), showed off the new look on Instagram on Thursday.

-In the picture, the Disney Channel actress looked super glam with a dark lip, dangly earrings, and a softly tousled bob that fell right above her shoulders.
+In the picture, the Disney Channel actress looked super-glam with a dark lip, dangly earrings, and a tousled bob that fell right above her shoulders.
 “My ✂️ put in some overtime on @rowanblanchard,” Heaps captioned the shot.

 MORE: 15 of Rowan Blanchard’s Coolest and Most-Inspiring Makeup Looks

-This isn’t the first time Heaps has taken shears to Blanchard’s wavy long tresses.
-In July, three months after giving her bangs, Heaps chopped Blanchard’s hair into a casual swoopy lob.
+This isn’t the first time Heaps has taken shears to Blanchard’s wavy hair.
+In July, three months after giving her bangs, Heaps cut Blanchard’s hair into a casual, swoopy lob.

 The “Girl Meets World” star’s new haircut seems to be shorter take on her lob.
 In an interview with Refinery29, Heaps explained that she’s taken nearly a full foot off Blanchard’s hair in the past year to get it to the “chic but still effortless” bob she has today.
 Heaps went onto suggest that Blanchard’s hair was an amalgam of tousled French beauty and shaggy ’90s hair.

 “Last time, we went to the collarbone and this time we wanted it to clear her shoulders,” Heaps told Refinery29.
 “I felt like she was ready for something shorter—chic but still effortless.
 The undone beauty of the French girl always inspires me and I love everything ’90s right now.”